BitBruce/Dragoon-Terminal/README.md

 - Create new, consistent backgrounds/wallpapers.
 Current ones are rough/outright terrible.
 - Change "region" to "category" in all places.
 - Update brightness values.
-- Travis
-- Finish updating this README
+- Finish updating this README.
 - Help Pokemon-Terminal project with bug fixes and new features?
-In favor of replacing flat file, don't know Python though
+In favor of replacing flat file, don't know Python...

 # README